neeraj9/SignalBlocks/readme.md

 student and research community, but this tool is generic enough to be used elsewhere.

+> This framework tries to achieve standardisation in data interchange
+> and module writing, which allows plug-and-play in a unique way.
+> This framework (like others) not without shortcomings, but then
+> I hope that it finds a place like the others.

+This is a GPLv3 licensed software, so anything which links or compiles with it must take note of the license.
+This may not look attractive while developing proprietary or closed source implementations, but then you can use it with outside your application by using the IPC (socket) blocks to send and receive data.
+In that case your application just need to open socket interface for receiving and sending data without being linked directly.
+Since the interface is raw data, so there is no data encoding/decoding involved other than data representation of various types in memory.

+## Potential Applications

+> The framework has the potential to be used in multiple areas although
+> not limited to the following.
+Additionally, this is just a framework
+> so it basically sets way but do not show the complete path.

+* Data Analytics: Realtime, streaming data analytics.
+* Digital Signal Processing: Various DSP related simulations.

 ## Software Dependencies

 This framework supports *Gnu/Linux* operating system, but with little change